Davidevlops/JS-DSA/Data-structures-graphs.md

 - **Undirected Graph:** An undirected graph is a type of graph in which edges do not have a direction associated with them.
 Undirected graphs depict symmetric relationships by indicating that the relationship between two nodes is bidirectional.

 - **Weighted Graph:** A weighted graph is a type of graph in which each edge has an associated numerical value called a weight or a cost.
+These weights represent quantitative measures of the relationships between pairs of nodes in the graph.
+Unlike unweighted graphs, where edges have no associated numerical values, weighted graphs provide additional information about the strength, distance, or any other relevant metric of the connections between nodes.

+- **Unweighted Graph:**

 ### Conclusion